octaviobarbosa/octaviobarbosa/README.md

 I love technology, music and games, I worked as a desktop developer for 5 years and since 2021 I work as a back-end developer.

-- 🔭 I’m currently working as Software Developer Expecuialist at PX Center
+- 🔭 I’m currently working as Software Developer Specialist at PX Center
 - 🌱 I’m currently learning and improving Javascript, NodeJS, NestJS and Prisma ORM
 - 🎓 Graduated in Information Systems
 - 🎓 Pos-graduated Specialization in Web and Mobile Development at IFSudesteMG ( 2021-2022 )